Skip to main content

 • Websites, site hosting services, and internet service providers.

-Yes, digital goods are taxable in the EU if they match the following four characteristics, according to European Union digital tax rules:
+There is VAT on digital services and products in the EU if the product matches the following four characteristics, according to European Union digital tax rules:

 • It is not a physical, tangible good.